eveline21/codeer/README.md

     - Once you have the data, try to add the antd table.
 Display the:
         - id
         - name
         - type (this is an array of strings.
-Try to display it using tags)
+Try to display it using [Tags](https://ant.design/components/tag/))

 Here are some links that could help:
  [antd](https://ant.design/components/table)